yukaizou2015/UHS-MRIPhysics-journal-web-scrapping/README.md

  - Highlight *first column only* if the paper is of interest.
 Other team members may highlight other columns with their color labels as well.

+### JMRI spreadsheet

+The spreadsheet for collecting JMRI contents may be accessed at the link [here](https://docs.google.com/spreadsheets/d/1-4spJ677WzYBpuzcnHu_gO0mSnoR29mk/edit?usp=sharing&ouid=117155765040566319388&rtpof=true&sd=true).

+### ISMRM 2022 London Annual Conference

+Our team has a highlight board using Padlet which is available [here](https://padlet.com/yukaizou2012/1pegs3rgjxjq41rm).

+All the proceedings can be accessed [here](https://submissions.mirasmart.com/ISMRM2022/itinerary/Default.aspx?Refresh=1).
+To quickly find all the abstract you may use this very cool [ISMRM unofficial search app](https://ismrm2022-unofficial.netlify.app/).

 ### MRM Highlights Discourse

+To visit the forum, click [here](http://mrm.ismrm.org/).
 This is a forum where MRM readers can register (for free) and post informal comments and questions about papers on MRM.
-Currently the most downloaded 20% of MRM papers per issue are listed, and specific additional papers may be listed on request at mrm@ismrm.org. *Every month a coveted MRM-branded Bluetooth Key Finder will be awarded to the person with the most posts*.
+Currently the most downloaded 20% of MRM papers per issue are listed, and specific additional papers may be listed on request at mrm@ismrm.org.

-To visit the forum, click [here](http://mrm.ismrm.org/).

 ### BIC-ISMRM Highlights & Discussion Forum

 The forum can be accessed [here](https://padlet.com/petelally/8rohqk9dxuon5je8).
 This is a place where highlights from the ISMRM 2021 Annual Meeting are collected by postdocs and students from the British & Irish Chapters, all in one place and with discussions.

-### ISMRM 2022 London Annual Conference

-All the proceedings can be accessed [here](https://submissions.mirasmart.com/ISMRM2022/itinerary/Default.aspx?Refresh=1).
-Someone has made a really cool [ISMRM unofficial search app](https://ismrm2022-unofficial.netlify.app/) that can quickly find all the abstracts.
-Our team has a highlight board using Padlet which is available [here](https://padlet.com/yukaizou2012/1pegs3rgjxjq41rm).

 ## How To Request Journal Articles